 - 1 tablespoon ground cumin*

-- Scant teaspoon cayenne pepper (I used espelette, so crushed chili flakes will work, too)
+- Scant teaspoon cayenne pepper, espelette, or crushed chili flakes

-- 1 cup chopped parsley or cilantro (I used a mix of both and probably triple the amount)
+- 1 cup chopped parsley or cilantro or a mix

 - 1 teaspoon kosher salt